Luden02/open-opl-toolbox/README.md

 # 🤝 Contributing

 Contributions are welcome!
-Here's how you can help improve OpenOPLToolbox:
+Here's how you can help improve OrbitOPL Toolbox:

 ## Ways to Contribute